Whimsy Stick

 Always end with a deliberate all-done sequence

 Drop-it cue, all-done verbal, toy away completely.
 Sessions that end mid-drive leave arousal unresolved.
-This applies to both homemade and professional use — it’s a handler issue, not an equipment issue.
+This applies to both homemade and professional use.
+For the full method, see the Flirt Pole Training Guide.

 Beyond the DIY Flirt Pole: The Whimsy Stick Build

 When a DIY flirt pole has done its job and confirmed that structured play works for your dog, the next question is which professional build fits.
-The Standard is right for dogs under 40 lbs — most small to medium breeds, terriers, smaller herding breeds, apartment dogs.
-The Rugged XL is for dogs over 40 lbs or high-drive working breeds regardless of size.
-The construction difference isn’t just scale — the Rugged XL uses reinforced materials rated for the tension loads that power breeds generate at full chase speed, loads that would destroy any homemade build in sessions.
-For a full equipment comparison, see Whimsy Stick vs Squishy Face.
-For the foundational training method that applies to any build, see the Flirt Pole Training Guide.
-Additionally, VCA Animal Hospitals notes that handler-controlled predatory play is among the highest-value enrichment activities — worth doing with the right equipment.
+The Standard is right for dogs 30 lbs and under: most small to medium breeds, terriers, smaller herding breeds, apartment dogs.
+The Rugged XL is for dogs over 30 lbs or high-drive working breeds regardless of size.
+The construction difference isn’t just scale: the Rugged XL uses reinforced materials rated for the tension loads that power breeds generate at full chase speed, loads that would destroy any homemade build in sessions.
+For the full equipment decision framework, see the complete buying guide.

-Whimsy Stick Standard — dogs under 40 lbs
+Whimsy Stick Standard: dogs 30 lbs and under

 Shop Standard →

-Whimsy Stick Rugged XL — dogs over 40 lbs
+Whimsy Stick Rugged XL: dogs over 30 lbs

 Shop Rugged XL →